 Infrequent is somewhat subjective, so to avoid that pesky 49% fringe benefits tax, keep your rewards minimal and irregular.
 Reward the same employee every Monday with $50 and the tax man will come calling.

-Reward and Recognition Rule 4: Be authentic
+Rule 4: Be authentic

 No matter how supported your reward and recognition program is, if culture and employee engagement isn’t actually a priority for your business, a reward and recognition program won’t have the same impact.